1984 Summer Olympics closing ceremony: Fireworks show

-Final last closing events
+Concert section

 Lionel Richie performed an extended version of his No. 1 hit song "All Night Long", accompanied by breakdancers.
 Confetti rained on the stadium with large scale balloons.
 Athletes remained on the field and danced as American pop music played.
-A large display of fireworks followed and ended the show along with a rendition by all the musical performers.
-The very last final closing farewell musical song "Auld Lang Syne" was sung, ending the closing ceremony at 00:00 PDT to mark the end of the 1984 Summer Olympics, saying "Farewell Los Angeles, See You in 1988 Seoul - Korea".
+A large display of fireworks followed and ended the show, along with "Auld Lang Syne".
+The ceremony ended at midnight.